The list of the fastest goals in Premier League history is a mixed one.

 There is something chaotic about a goal so early.
 It sends the Soccer Saturday team into panic, and to use a cliché loved by commentators, it throws gameplans out the window.
 Here are the 10 fastest Premier League goals in history…

 10) Asmir Begovic

-Aided by the blustery Potteries wind, Asmir Begovic owns the record for the 10th fastest goal in Premier League history and, by quite some margin, the fastest by a goalkeeper.
+Aided by the blustery Potteries wind, Asmir Begovic owns the record for the 10th earliest goal in top flight history and, by quite some margin, the fastest Premier League goal by a goalkeeper.